averdy/obsfit_mitgcm/README.md

 During the model run, model values at sampled locations are saved in tiled files.
 After the run, sampled values are read and averaged to calculate the model-equivalent for each observation.
 The results are written in a global netcdf file which is read during cost calculation.
 This should make the package compatible with multigrid adjoint runs.

 Output files include two variables, mod_val and mod_mask.
 They are in the same format as the input files, thus obs_val and mod_val are directly comparable.
 The mask indicates missing model-equivalent values.

+# Notes:

+- ObsFit may not be the best name for this package; alternative suggestions are welcome!